 Eurodollar futures were one of the most actively traded futures contracts in the world as measured by open interest.
-The extended duration of the contract, relative to fed funds futures, is the primary benefit in identifying monetary policy.
+The extended duration of the contract, relative to fed funds futures, is the primary benefit of using eurodollar futures to identify exogenous variation in monetary policy.
 The duration at which the fed funds futures market liquidity begins to dry up is where eurodollar futures were most heavily traded.
 Gürkaynak et al. (2007) confirm that the combination of federal funds and eurodollar futures are the best financial instruments to predict changes in the federal funds rate one year ahead.